silicon-heaven/shv-doc/src/chainpack.md

 ### Int
 Values 0-63 are packed directly in `PackingSchema` like `64+n` to save one byte.

-Signed int is stored in the same way as the unsigned one, the only difference is that the sign bit is stored at possition marked by `s`
+Signed int is stored in the same way as the unsigned one, the only difference is that the sign bit is stored at position marked by `s`

 LSB is least significant byte